carlosas/phpat/doc/SELECTORS.md

 Select all classes that are abstract.

 ### `Selector::final()`
-Select all classes that are abstract.
+Select all classes that are final.